slzhao/QC3/README.md

 	$config{'annovarBin'}  = "annotate_variation.pl";		#where the ANNOVAR bin file is

 **Please note: ANNOVAR and ANNOVAR database are not essential for vcf QC.
-If not provided or not found, ANNOVAR annotation will not be performed in vcf QC**.
+If not provided or not found, ANNOVAR annotation will not be performed but other functions in vcf QC work well**.

 <a name="drd"/>
 ## Download required database ##